MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 **This means we should earn money sooner and spend money later, all other things being equal.**

 Doing all design upfront flies in the face of NPV.
 When doing all design upfront, we are spending all the money today, and only earning money from that spend later.

+#### Opportunity Cost ####

+Opportunity cost is everything else you can be doing instead of what you are doing.

+If you look at the time you will put into software design at a point in time, what else can you be doing at that point in time?

 #### Options Value of Software ####